Speech, Occupational, Physical & Teletherapy

 Approximately 1%, or 3 million Americans, stutter

-- Most often, stuttering happens in children ages 2-6.
+- Normal developmental stuttering occurs in children ages 2-6.
 Why?
-Because during this age, children are learning and developing their language skills
+Because during this age, children are learning and developing their language skills at a rapid rate.

 Resources: The Stuttering Source, Stuttering Help, The Stuttering Foundation, Stuttering Therapy Resources, ASHA